 We will fund projects to collect, collate and/or analyse new or existing data and information to explore a civil legal issue, for example tenancy, consumer issues, infringements.

 We are seeking applications from community legal centres and not-for-profit community organisations.

-We will not accept applications from organisations which have a primary and/or existing role to undertake research, however such organisations may partner with the applicant organisation to provide skills and expertise.
+We will not accept applications from organisations which have a primary and/or existing role to undertake research, however they may partner with an eligible organisation to provide skills and expertise.

 Knowledge Grant submissions for 2019/20 are now closed.
 We are in the process of reviewing submissions, decisions will be announced in November 2019.